Pranay-256/QUICK-COMMERCE-SALES-ANALYSIS-DASHBOARD/README.md

 - Data Visualization
 - Business Intelligence
 - Time Intelligence
+- Customer Retention Analytics
 - KPI Reporting
 - Dashboard Design
+- Business Storytelling

 ---

+# ⚠️ Disclaimer

+The name **Prime Mart** used in this project is entirely fictional and has been chosen solely to give the project a realistic, business-like identity.
+It does not target, represent, or intend any resemblance to any real business, brand, or organization.
+All datasets used are completely imaginary and do not reflect the actual operations or financials of any real company.
+This project was created purely for **educational and portfolio purposes**.

+---

 # 📌 Conclusion

-The Ecommerce Sales Analysis Dashboard transforms raw ecommerce data into meaningful business insights through interactive visualizations and advanced KPI analysis.
+The Prime Mart Sales and Customer Analysis Dashboard transforms raw retail data into meaningful business insights through interactive visualizations, advanced KPI analysis, and real-world stakeholder simulation.

 This project demonstrates practical implementation of:

-- Data Cleaning
-- Data Transformation
+- Data Cleaning & Transformation
 - Data Modeling
-- Time Intelligence
+- Time Intelligence & Month Intelligence
+- Customer Retention & Churn Analysis
 - Interactive Reporting
-- Business Analytics
+- Business Analytics & Stakeholder Communication

-The dashboard helps businesses make data-driven decisions by providing clear visibility into sales performance, customer trends, and operational insights.
+The dashboard helps businesses make data-driven decisions by providing clear visibility into sales performance, customer trends, retention health, and operational insights.

 ---